i-amdroid/smars-rover/readme.md

 Documentation
 -------------

-You can find the documentation in [docs](/docs) folder of this repo.
+You can find the documentation in [docs](/docs) folder of this repo or here [i-amdroid.github.io/smars-rover/](https://i-amdroid.github.io/smars-rover/).

 Documentation sections: